Staff Profile

 Biography

-I studied for my BSc (Hons) at Leeds Metropolitan University 1996.
-I enjoy all areas of midwifery, however, key areas of interest to me are teaching clinical skills such as suturing, cannulation and enhanced newborn examination.
-I hold an academic qualification in newborn infant physical examination and believe that midwives are key lead professionals to perform this task as this supports continuity of carer and optimises opportunities for health promotion.
+I studied for my BSc (Hons) Midwifery degree at Leeds Metropolitan University in 1996 and have worked with in all areas of midwifery practice.
+I enjoy every aspect of being a midwife however, key areas of interest to me are teaching clinical skills such as suturing, cannulation, maternity emergencies, and enhanced newborn examination where I attained Level 7 distinction in this in skill.
+I believe midwives are key lead professionals in undertaking the systematic examination of the newborn as this supports continuity of carer and optimises opportunities for health promotion.

 Course(s)